 The nation’s capital, Vientiane, sits on the bank of the river.
 And the opposite bank is Thailand; the middle of the river markets part of a long border between the two countries.
 There are no fences of walls or checkpoints here—just the endlessly surging water of the Mekong.

 Vientiane’s waterfront seems purpose-built for glorious sunsets.
-A new park and promenade is heavily used by local families out enjoying the balmy evening air.
+A new park and promenade are heavily used by local families out enjoying the balmy evening air.
 Kids play and swim in the small, protected lagoons created by the wide sandy islands.
 And in the evening, vendors at a night market sell the usual wares to tourists.

 It’s all makes for a relaxed, friendly, and scenic place to spend the early evening.